vinaysai99/MLops/Flask/Readme.md

 - Use SQLite for lightweight applications
 - Integrate SQLAlchemy ORM for database management
 - Perform CRUD operations with Flask-SQLAlchemy

-### Authentication and Authorization
-- Use Flask-Login for user authentication
-- Hash passwords with `werkzeug.security`
-- Implement user roles and access control

 ### API Development with Flask
 - Create RESTful APIs using Flask-RESTful